Buy $100 worth of crypto and get a bonus $10

 Beginner Friendliness

-That said, it is easy to have your identity verified through Uphold very quickly, which gives you access to not only crypto assets, but commodities and fiat trading as well.
+That said, it is not too complicated to have your identity verified through Uphold.
+This verification provides you with access to not only crypto assets, but commodities and fiat trading as well.

 Trust & Security

-Both Coinbase and Uphold offer top notch security, with Coinbase holding 99% of users’ funds in cold storage and up to $250,000 FDIC insurance for US citizens and Uphold holding 90% of user funds in cold storage but offering no insurance.
+Both Coinbase and Uphold offer top-notch security.
+Coinbase holds 99% of users’ funds in cold storage and offers up to $250,000 FDIC insurance for US citizens.
+Uphold holds 90% of user funds in cold storage, but offers no insurance.

-That said, neither service has a history of security issues, both being notable secure over their entire existence and incredibly trustworthy.
+That said, neither service has a history of security issues and both are known to be incredibly trustworthy.

 Coinbase vs. Uphold: Crypto Exchange Fee Structure